Netherium/neth-express-api-ts/README-template.md

 - Add the appropriate resource-permission for this resource for each method (`list`, `create`, in this case) and for each method the roles that will have access to.

-    :warning: **If you add at least 1 unauthenticated role then this resource route will be open**

 ```bash
 POST api/resource-permissions
 {